ClassiCube/ClassiCube/readme.txt

 === Requirements ===
 * ClassicalSharp requires .NET Framework 2.0.
 (Vista and above already include later versions of the .NET Framework)
 * Mono should also work in theory, but I have not tested that.
-* You will need to put "terrain.png","clouds.png", and "char.png" into the same directory as the client.

 === Todo list ===